ryannylander-medlypharmacy/kotlin-micronaut-example/README.md

-#Kotlin Micronaut Example with Postgres
+## Example Micronaut API with Postgres.
+Written in Kotlin.

 ## Tech and tools used
 - Kotlin - for development